Cannold/cannold.com/_posts/2015-09-26-is-malcolm-turnbull-the-next-lady-macbeth.md

 published: 2015-09-26
 tags: ~
 title: 'Is Malcolm Turnbull the Next Lady MacBeth? '
+excerpt_separator: "<!--break-->"

+---

---- "Much has been said about the rise and fall of Australia's first female prime minister.
+"Much has been said about the rise and fall of Australia's first female prime minister.
 Particularly the fall.
 The consensus view was summed up by Labor senator and powerbroker Sam Dastyari on ABC-TV's post-mortem  on Labor's six years in government, The Killing Season. \"In one night, we took this amazing, talented politician in Julia Gillard and we took her from a lady in waiting and made her Lady Macbeth.
-  And she never recovered from it.\"\r\n\r\nMalcolm Turnbull's deposing of Tony Abbott as Liberal leader has many similarities with Gillard's 2010 deposition of Kevin Rudd.
+  And she never recovered from it.<!--break-->\"\r\n\r\nMalcolm Turnbull's deposing of Tony Abbott as Liberal leader has many similarities with Gillard's 2010 deposition of Kevin Rudd.
 Both ousted leaders were prime ministers in their first term and both were seen to have been elected by the Australian people.
 The leadership change came after